StackVista/stackstate-docs/use/metrics-and-events/browse-telemetry.md

 ![Telemetry browser](../../.gitbook/assets/v45_telemetry-browser.png)

-Within the telemetry browser you can adjust the filters, time window and aggregation applied to the data source.
+Within the telemetry browser you can adjust the selected metric as well as the filters, time window and aggregation applied to the data source.
+Changes made here will not be saved to the telemetry stream attached to the element.

 ## See also